 During his time in office, Mayor Elliott has served on every committee of Council, including the Government Restructuring Committee and Physician Recruitment Committee.
 He has represented the Central Region on the Board of Directors of Municipalities Newfoundland and Labrador and has chaired MNL’s Membership Committee.
 He was presented with the tourism industry’s 2005 Ambassador of Newfoundland and Labrador Award and in 2008 received a Priory Vote of Thanks from the Order of St. John.

 Mr. Elliott is a member of the Gander Masonic Fraternal and is a past-president of the Rotary Club of Gander.
 He enjoys fishing and golfing, and is an avid hockey card collector.
-He spends time with son Shawn in Gander and regularly vacations in Hawaii with daughter Tina, her husband Mark and grandchildren Jake and Will.
+He spends time with son Shawn in Gander and regularly vacations in Hawaii with daughter Tina and grandchildren Jake and Will.

 Cyril Abbott was born in Bonavista in 1955 and moved to St. John's three years later where he lived prior to moving to Alberta in 1981.
 He returned to Newfoundland in 2010.
 He and wife Pam (Turner) have three children, Jared, Matthew, and Mikala, who live in Alberta, and a step-daughter Shayna in Gander.

 Deputy Mayor Abbott has owned or operated businesses ranging from giftware manufacturing and retail to oil and gas services, and brokering agricultural products.
 He currently operates a pain therapy clinic in Gander with a Naturopathic Consultant designation.